Azure Service Bus REST API

 - Azure Germany:

-RDFE APIs will be obsolete and retired on November 1, 2019 and should no longer be used.
+If you are using "Classic" or RDFE management APIs, they are obsolete and retired and should no longer be used.

 REST operation groups